ugurilgin/37-Harvard-CS50--Web-Python-and-JavaScript/Edx 06 -- 01 Web Python and JavaScript- JavaScript- Notes.md

 </script>
 ```
 - The previous code example, if placed in the head element, for example, would run as soon as the page is loaded.
 JavaScript can also be run in response to events.
+  - Now, the JavaScript code is contained inside a function.
+Note that the function is delimited by curly braces.
+  - The function `hello` is never called inside the `script` element.
+Rather, there is a `button` element with the `onclick` attribute which has the `hello` function as its value.
+The clicking of a button is one events that JavaScript understands which can be used as a trigger.
+In this case, that trigger runs the `hello` function.
 ```html
 <html>
 	<head>